 Late Entry Accelerated Program (LEAP)

 For more than 40 years, the Late Entry Accelerated Program (LEAP) at Boston University has enabled talented individuals and working professionals with bachelor’s degrees in non-engineering fields to earn graduate degrees in engineering.
-The program is designed for students who have at least a bachelor’s degree in the liberal arts or another non-engineering field which does not qualify them for direct admission to one of the College of Engineering’s graduate programs.
+The program is designed for students who have at least a bachelor’s degree in the liberal arts or another non-engineering field that does not qualify them for direct admission to one of the College of Engineering’s graduate programs.

-LEAP Foundation
+LEAP Foundation Phase

 Master’s Program